jtablesaw/tablesaw/docs/userguide/ml/Uber K Means.md

-# New York City Uber Pickups: K-Means Clustering with Smile + Tablesaw
+# New York City Uber Demand: K-Means Clustering with Smile + Tablesaw

 In previous tutorials, we have covered two popular **supervised** learning techniques, linear regression and random forest classification.
 These take a defined set of features to predict a response.